 (ii) Microscopic theory of collective nuclear dynamics.
 The research include calculations based on realistic two‑nucleon potentials as well as related phenomenological functional approaches.

-(iii) Theory of quantum phase transitions and chaos in algebraic models of nuclei and similar systems.
-Here we focus on approximate conservation of dynamical symmetries and the onset of chaos, and on an analysis of various singularities in quantum spectra.
+(iii) Theory of quantum phase transitions and chaos in algebraic models of nuclei and other bound many-body systems.
+We focus on the dynamical signatures of quantum chaos and on quantum critical properties of the ground and excited states.

 ATLAS Coll.
 (G. Aad et al.): Observation of a new particle in the search for the Standard Model Higgs boson with the ATLAS detector at the LHC, Phys.
 Lett.
 B 716, 1-29 (2012).

 Daya Bay Collaboration (F.P.
 An (Beijing, Inst.
 High Energy Phys.) et al.): Observation of electron-antineutrino disappearance at Daya Bay, Phys.Rev.Lett.
 108 (2012) 171803

 C. Cheung, K. Kampf, J. Novotny, C. H. Shen and J. Trnka: A Periodic Table of Effective Field Theories, JHEP 1702 (2017)

 L. Damone et al. (n_TOF collaboration): Be-7 (n,p)Li-7 Reaction and the Cosmological Lithium Problem: Measurement of the Cross Section in a Wide Energy Range at n_TOF at CERN, Physical Review Letters 121, 042701 (2018).

 V. O. Nesterenko, A. Repko, J. Kvasil, and P.-G. Reinhard: Individual Low-Energy Toroidal Dipole State in Mg-24, Physical Review Letters 120, 182501 (2018).